 - b.
 Identify all existing special course fees associated with the program, indicating those that will be eliminated.
-In accordance with Board policy, at the upper-division (300-400 level) only special course fees for consumables may be continued and continuing special course fees must identify the consumables covered by the fee.
+In accordance with Board policy, at the upper-division (300-400 level) and graduate level (500 level and above) special course fees for consumables may be continued and continuing special course fees must identify the consumables covered by the fee.
 An institution may include the cost of consumables in the differential program fee.
 Special courses fees for lower division (100-200 level) course work may continue. - c.
 For high demand programs, indicate program demand by including program enrollments for the preceding five years and total number of students wait-listed or denied admission in the program during the preceding five years. - d.
 For high cost programs, indicate total annual program costs as a function of total revenues and expenditures for the preceding five years. - e.
 Indicate estimated revenue generated from the proposed program fee based on projected enrollments and how such funds will be expended in support of the program. - 2.
 Differential program fees must be in the form of a per credit or per course fee and shall not be tied by proportion or multiplier to any existing fee, including but not limited to, the registration fee. - 3.
-Except for clinical and applied health programs, differential program fees shall be limited to upper-division (300-400 level) courses only.
+Except for clinical and applied health programs, differential program fees shall be limited to upper-division (300-400 level) courses and graduate level (500 level and above) courses only.
 Differential program fees may be applied at the lower division (100-200 level) for clinical and applied health programs only. - 4.
 Any increase in a differential program fee must be brought to the Board for approval in accordance with the provisions of this section.
 Such fees shall not be established in any manner where they automatically increase without Board approval.
 Any proposed or adjusted differential program fee shall be presented to the Board for approval at the last Board meeting of each calendar year.
+(Added 12/10)